Ragin-LundF/k8s-jcasc-management-go/README.md

 If the K8S cluster or server crashes, it is possible to redeploy everything as it was in minutes, because also the job definition is stored in a VCS repository.

-# Build slaves #
+# Build worker #
-The pre-defined slave-containers will not work directly.
+The pre-defined worker-containers will not work directly.
-Every build slave container needs to set up the jenkins home work directory and jenkins user/group with `uid`/`gid` `1000`.
+Every build worker container needs to set up the jenkins home work directory and jenkins user/group with `uid`/`gid` `1000`.

-Also, the build slaves did not need to have any jenkins agent or something else.
+Also, the build worker did not need to have any jenkins agent or something else.
 Only the user/group and the workdir is needed.

 To resolve the problem, that build containers directly shut down, simply add an entrypoint with a `tail -f /dev/null`.

-You can also create a Jenkins build slave base container and build your own build tools container on top of it.
+You can also create a Jenkins build worker base container and build your own build tools container on top of it.

-Example of a jenkins-build-slave-base-container:
+Example of a jenkins-build-worker-base-image:

 ```Dockerfile
 ARG UBI_CORE_VERSION=ubi8